RebelGuy/chat-mate/readme.md

 - `AUTH`: The authentication credentials for the livestream user.
 Optional.
 Credentials can be obtained by running the electron app via `yarn auth`, logging into the Google account, and copying the encoded cookie token that is displayed in the console.
 - `CHANNEL_ID`: The channel ID of the livestream user.
 - `LIVE_ID`: The video ID of the livestream.
-- `DATABASE_CONNECTION`: The connection string to the MySQL database that Prisma should use.
+- `DATABASE_URL`: The connection string to the MySQL database that Prisma should use.
 - `IS_MOCK_LIVESTREAM`: [Optional, debug only] If true, uses the chat data of the `LIVE_ID` to replay its chat events, and no longer connect to YouTube.
 See `MockMasterchat` for more options, such as hardcoding the set of messages to send, or taking console user input for specifying the next message text.

 In addition, the following environment variables must be injected into the node instance using the `cross-env` package: